-I have been slow to accept this fact.
+I have been slow to respond to such issues.
 I suspect I took the traditional view that some matters can only be the preserve of face-to-face therapy – in the consulting room – where therapist and client relating very directly, one to another.

 Well, I have faced up to suicidal thinking, so why not the complexities of physical relationships?!

 The illustration, below, may help you consider some practical safe experiments if you are concerned about what is the ‘right’ physical contact for you, A key question is how to communicate with other people to work it all out.

 The diagram, below, highlights that there are many forms of physical contact.
 I have a chosen just a few to illustrate that point.